 What is the role of surgery?

 Our evidence for surgery is limited.
-Generally, however, repairs are better in partial tears and those full tear cases with less muscle wasting.
+Generally, however, repairs are better in partial tears with less muscle wasting.
 In addition, some surgeons are now doing repairs with keyhole surgery, reducing the recovery time.
 Overall, the repair failure rate ranges from 5 to 15%.

-Final word from sportdoctorlondon about a tear in tendon of hip
+Final word from sportdoctorlondon about a tear in the tendon of the hip

 Tears of the gluteal tendons cause pain with walking and other activities similar to tendonitis.
-We favour PRP injections and exercise for partial tears and early surgical repair for full tears.
+We favour PRP injections and exercises for partial tears.
+Surgical repairs have a high failure rate, so we should only consider surgery for cases that fail other treatments.

 Other related conditions: